Kommunicate-io/Kommunicate-Web-SDK/docs/docs/cordova-customization.md

 ```

 ### Theme Customization
 Not all the colors can be changed from the applozic-settings.json file.
-There are some colors like the statusbar/toolbar color, message statuc icon colors(sent, delivered etc icons)
-which you need to override in your colors file under platforms/android/res/values/colors.xml file.
+There are some colors like the statusbar/toolbar color, message status icon colors(sent, delivered etc icons) which you need to override in your colors file under platforms/android/res/values/colors.xml file.
 Create the file under the same directory if not created.

 Follow the below steps to override the default colors in Kommunicate:
 1) Add the below line in your `<resources` tag in the colors.xml file